Tennis

 5/5 Average rating

-Please sign in in order to rate the blog.
+Please sign in to rate this blog.

 The slice backhand is an important shot in tennis for anyone wishing to be competitive on the tennis court.
 It is a major component of an effective defensive game that also plays an equally important role as an offensive shot when the match strategy calls for keeping the ball low or short.

 backhandSome of the world’s best champions - too numerous to mention - have used the slice backhand with winning results.
 A few notable examples include Ken Rosewall, who was known for his slice backhand and could place the shot on a dime, working opponents around the court until he found the right opportunity to attack.
-Tony Roche, used his knifing left-handed slice to keep the ball low and make opponents hit up, exposing them to his quick net attack.
+Tony Roche used his knifing left-handed slice to keep the ball low and make opponents hit up, exposing them to his quick net attack.
 Martina Navratilova mounted a furious net attack with her own court-skimming slice backhand.
 And who can forget Steffi Graff’s consistently relentless slice backhand, which helped her win twenty-two grand slams.

 Today, Nadal and Federer wield two of the most effective slice backhands the game has ever seen, using the shot for both offense and defense on all surfaces.